FurkanTRN/movie-archive/README.md

 - Database: `SQLite`
 - Auth: `server-side session`
 - Metadata provider: `TMDb`
-- Runtime: `Docker Compose` or local Node.js

 ## Features

 - Search TMDb and add movies into a personal archive
 - Track watched date, rating, and notes
 - Browse archive entries with filtering, sorting, and pagination
-- Serve frontend and API from the same origin in production
 - Persist SQLite data and automated backups with Docker

 ## Preview